Want to know how to make a reading habit?

 Reading books is one of the cheapest ways to grow yourself.

 24. Grow patience within yourself.
 Read slowly.

 There is no doubt that you need a bit of patience to make a reading habit.

-There are a lot of things you can do to grow patience within yourself.
+There are many things you can do to grow patience within yourself.